Tuning Algorithmic and Architectural Hyperparameters in Graph-Based Semi-Supervised Learning with Provable Guarantees: GNN Families and Generalization Guarantees

-\end{theorem} The proof of Theorem~\ref{thm:rc of GCAN} is similar to that of Theorem~\ref{thm:rc of SGC}.
-See Appendix~\ref{appendix:GCAN} for details. \begin{remark} The main difference between the Rademacher Complexity of Simplified Graph Convolution Network (\Cref{thm:rc of SGC}) and GCAN (\Cref{thm:rc of GCAN}) is the dependency on feature dimension $d$: $\sqrt{d}$ for SGC and $d$ for GCAN.
+\begin{remark} The main difference between the Rademacher Complexity of Simplified Graph Convolution Network (\Cref{thm:rc of SGC}) and GCAN (\Cref{thm:rc of GCAN}) is the dependency on feature dimension $d$: $\sqrt{d}$ for SGC and $d$ for GCAN.
 This difference arises from the dimensionality of the parameters.
 The parameter $\theta$ in SGC has dimension $d$, but the parameter $U$ and $V$ in GCAN have dimension $d \times d$ and $1 \times 2d$, respectively.
 As GCAN is a richer model, it requires more samples to learn, but this is not a drawback; its complexity allows it to outperform SGC in many scenarios. \end{remark} \begin{remark} There are no direct dependencies on $n$ in \Cref{thm:rc of SGC} and \Cref{thm:rc of GCAN}, but the dependency is implicitly captured by the more fine-grained value $C_{dl}, C_{dh}$, and $C_Z$.
 Here, $C_{dl}$ and $C_{dh}$ are the lower and upper bounds of the degree (number of neighbors) of the nodes, which generally increase with $n$. $C_Z$ is the Frobenius norm of the feature matrix $Z \in \mathbb{R}^{n \times d}$.
 Since the size of $Z$ scales with $n$, the value of $C_Z$ is generally larger for larger $n$. \end{remark}